DRF-TARPA1/IRRNET/README.md

 # Overview

-IRRNET is a real-time monitoring system of the volumetric substrate water content (% v/v) designed for forest nurseries which produce containerized seedlings.
+IRRNET is a real-time monitoring system build on Arduino microtroller for logging the volumetric substrate water content (% v/v) designed for forest nurseries which produce containerized seedlings.
 It uses the gravimetry (weighing) in a wireless network of stand-alone automated scales and software suitable for the conversion of mass in % v/v.
 It is usable with small cavities and is particularly suitable for nurseries that use low-density substrates, where water is usually a large part of the mass.
 Each scale can sample up to hundreds of seedlings per measurement for optimized statistical power.

 # License